Znergy/reaction-time/README.md

 #### By: Ryan Jones

 ## Description:
 Reaction Time, is a game I built using JavaScript and JQuery.
 At a random time between 0-5 secs a square will appear, the goal of the game is to click the square as fast as possible.
+Here is a link to the gh-pages, https://znergy.github.io/track-suggester/

 ## Known Bugs
 There is no known bugs, please let me know if you find any.